zona-0/Career-Edge/README.md

 # Career-Edge
 AI-Assistance

-/*
-Project: Resume and Cover Letter Generator
+🤖✨ AI Resume & Cover Letter Builder

-This Go-based application leverages AI to streamline the job application process by automatically generating professional resumes and cover letters tailored to the user's profile and job preferences.
-Designed for simplicity and efficiency, it features interactive command-line prompts that guide users step-by-step in creating polished documents ready for submission.

-Ideal for job seekers who want to save time and make a strong impression with professionally crafted application materials.
-*/
+Say goodbye to writer’s block!
+This smart Go-powered CLI tool uses AI magic to help you craft professional resumes and cover letters in minutes — personalized to highlight your unique skills and experiences.

+Whether you're a fresh graduate or a seasoned pro, this tool makes job hunting smoother, faster, and way more impressive.
+Get ready to land your dream job with ease! 🚀